rakugoteam/rakugo-docs/docs/index.md

 - After a [Say], [Ask] or [Menu] instruction is read, Rakugo stop reading the script and waits for user input.

+- For now there is need a [workaround for changing variables in RakuScript]

 [Rakugo Singleton]: rakugo_singleton.md
 [RakuScript]: rakuscript.md